 The Music Theory major students can choose to specialise in one of two fields:

-Contemporary music/composition is offered in conjunction with the Musicology Department of Basel University.
+Contemporary Music/Composition is offered in conjunction with the Musicology Department of Basel University.
 Although the main focus is on 20th and 21th century music, the course also explores the historical and compositional fundamentals of earlier centuries.

 Modules and regulations

-The BA and MA degree programs at the Basel Academy of Music are based on modules.
+The BA and MA degree programmes at the Basel Academy of Music are based on modules.

-The legally binding structure provides an initial guide to the content and weighting of the subjects on the degree program.
+The legally binding structure provides an initial guide to the content and weighting of the subjects on the degree programme.

 The detailed content and modalities of the individual subjects can be found in the module descriptions.